ttmaciag/roche_assessment_august/README.md

 To run the repository inside a Docker container:

 1. Install Docker and make sure the Docker daemon is running.
-2. In the ROOT of this repo run: `$ docker build -t titanic`.
+2. In the ROOT of this repo run: `$ docker build -t titanic .`.
-3. Now you can either run `$ docker run titanic` to automatically train and test the three models or execute `$ docker run -it --entrypoint /bin/bash titanic` to enter the container via bash.
+3. Now you can either run:
+    - `$ docker run titanic` to automatically train and test the three models
+    - or `$ docker run -it --entrypoint /bin/bash titanic` to enter the container via bash.
 4. To exit the container execute `$ exit`.

 <br/>